 An ignition interlock device (IID) or breath alcohol ignition interlock device (BAIID) is a breathalyzer installed into the dash of the car.
-The IID consists of two parts, the mouthpiece and the handheld unit.
+The IID consists of two parts, the mouthpiece, and the handheld unit.
 To start your car, you’ll need to blow into the mouthpiece.
-If the ignition interlocks registers alcohol exceeding the pre-programmed level of your breath, then your vehicle won’t start.
+If the ignition interlocks register alcohol exceeding the pre-programmed level of your breath, then your vehicle won’t start.

 Is an Ignition Interlock Device Expensive?

 There’s no exact answer to this question because different manufacturers will have different prices for their products.
 There are also a couple of factors that may add to the overall cost of an ignition interlock device like the ignition interlock installation, the lease fee, the calibration fee, and the removal fee.
 Typically installing the device will cost between $50 to $150.
 You’ll then have to pay a monthly fee of between $50 to $150, and a removal fee of the same amount.

 Where Do You Get an Ignition Interlock Device?